mappingtools/osu-collaboration-bot/README.md

 ### feedback `/feedback`

 Prints your feedback, mentioning the relevant part owner(s) if a timestamp is included.
+Also turns any timestamps into clickable edit links.

 **Permissions Required:** Project Member